Top Performers Use or Have Sales Playbooks

 HINT: even if you skim through this sales playbook or any of the variety of sales playbooks out there, you’ll find one or two areas you can get your people talking to each other about how to address major issues, discussing best practices, getting new customer revenue … you will have taken a great first step.

-Typical B2B Sales Challenges to Overcome
+Typical Sales Challenges to Overcome

-We’ve pretty much seen every challenge across multiple industries it takes to build a customer base.
+As mentioned at the beginning of this post we’ve pretty much seen every challenge across multiple industries it takes to build a customer base.

 - We aren’t really sure who our most IDEAL client is.